Clixbee: Identity

 The original Clixbee logo which was more of a mascot than identity mark.

 The tagline quickly wrote itself: “Let Clixbee do the picking!”
-It described the behavior plainly and was a nice callback to the original Picd name I had come up with during prototyping.
+It described the behavior and was a nice callback to the original Picd name I had come up with during prototyping.

 Highlighting Your Top 5